-I really don’t want to loose any of my senses – It’s so hard to imagine life missing one or more senses.
+I really don’t want to lose any of my senses – It’s so hard to imagine life missing one or more senses.

 Empathy and apathy… Would you be able to work with someone like yourself?

 Of course!
 I work focused when needed.
 I’m easy to work with and able to take in ideas and criticism.
-I’m good in teamwork, but I can get stresses in busy periods.
+I’m good at teamwork, but I can get stresses in busy periods.